avikde/avikde.github.io/_posts/2024-12-28-power-efficient-robots.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I saw debates on whether GPT-4V can “solve” compositionality, so I spent my precious Friday afternoon benchmarking it on Winoground.<br><br>Tldr: NO it’s still far from solved (GPT-4V 38.0% vs PaLI 28.8% vs MTurk Humans 85.5%).<br><br>Colab w/ all results: <a href="https://t.co/ksaoBNU8i4">https://t.co/ksaoBNU8i4</a> <br><br>🧵(1/n)</p>&mdash; CLS (@ChengleiSi) <a href="https://twitter.com/ChengleiSi/status/1731047065382523332?ref_src=twsrc%5Etfw">December 2, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-### Modularity elsewhere
+### Modularity in biology

 Deep learning did evolve from neural networks, which evoke biology right in the name.
 Biology has [inspired many of the working principles](/what-are-robot-dogs) of quadrupedal robots, including behavioral modularity.

-Animals have an abundance of sensory inputs and muscle, but the number of task-level variables important to any particular task is a lot smaller [Ting (2007)](https://pmc.ncbi.nlm.nih.gov/articles/PMC4121431/).
+Animals have an abundance of sensory inputs and muscle, but the number of task-level variables important to any particular task is a lot smaller ([Ting (2007)](https://pmc.ncbi.nlm.nih.gov/articles/PMC4121431/)).
 Going further, [Ting et. al. (2015)](https://www.sciencedirect.com/science/article/pii/S0896627315001579) argues that motor modules arise from neural plasticity in spinal structures that selective coordinate and co-activate multiple muscles.
 The result is that animals can control tasks like balancing in a hierarchical fashion, keeping the dimension of the task-space control low.

 ![Modules in Biology](/images/modules_biology.png)